- Our original podcasts

 - Criticism Now

 - Texts in the City goes digital

 - City of Literature calendar

 Signal Boost is a development programme for aspiring Australian podcasters, offering tailored mentorship, practical support, and professional development.

 Signal Boost is for anyone who is interested in developing their audio or podcasting skills, regardless of prior experience or knowledge of podcasting.
 Our aim is to contribute to the diversity and creativity of Australian audio storytelling; to offer people a chance to develop their artistic and critical skills with the support of experienced mentors – and without having to rush their work into the public arena.

 Signal Boost participants must permanently reside in Australia, but do not have to be an Australian citizen.
-We encourage people who came to Australia as a refugee to apply.
+People who came to Australia as a refugee are encouraged to apply.

 What will I receive if I’m selected?

-Recipients are paired with an experienced mentor, provided with professional recording equipment and access to software to help them realise their audio goals, and have the opportunity to attend a series of intensive workshops led by some of Australia’s leading podcast, radio industry and sonic arts professionals.
+Recipients will be paired with an experienced mentor, provided with professional recording equipment and access to software to help them realise their audio goals, and will attend a series of intensive workshops led by some of Australia’s leading podcast, radio industry and sonic arts professionals.